-- You can download a PDF of the application and the application supplement (used for reporting purposes) directly from the Chatham County Probate Court site.
-You will email this completed application to the court when you apply.
+- You will apply online directly at the Chatham County Probate Court site.
 In addition to your personal information, you’ll also need to provide the following:

 - Last name you will use after marriage (if you are undecided or wish to change your name at a later date, you can use other channels to legally do so)

 - Father & mother’s full name, birthplace (city and state), and current address, as well as your mother’s maiden name